KennyProgrammer/Force/.github/log/Force-Log.md

 	- Editor: ImportNewAsset now opens in current project path not with system defaults.
 	- AssetsBrowser: Now folders in browsers displays first then other asset files.
 Move CopyFileTo AssetImporter.
 	- AssetImporter: Expand concept of handleing handle objects and components during scene opening.
 Add AssetImporter and opportunity to reimport unexising asset to project and component.
-	- AssetBrowser: Fix bug that while rename script asset not rename script class name.
+	- AssetsBrowser: Fix bug that while rename script asset not rename script class name.
 	- FontRendering: Add msdfgen and msdf-atlas-gen with freetype libraries, and setting up basic example class and code to work with Font's.
 	- DXGI: Add support for (24-bit) textures for DX11, DX10 with DXGI_FORMAT_B8G8R8X8_UNORM format.
 (GL4 already has it with GL_RGB).
 	- DX11: Refact some code with D3DTexture2D, update SetTexturePixels that currect accept size and for D3D11_USAGE_IMMUTABLE recreates texture for other types UpdateSubresource.